 Like the AA?
 If you have Saga car insurance, you can get Saga breakdown cover at a discounted price and it is provided by the AA.
 We’ve had feedback from Which? members saying they switched from the AA to Saga to save money.

 Renewal just come through?
 Haggle to save money

-A complaint we hear about is breakdown companies jacking up the prices from one year to the next.
-So you need to be vigilant – especially if you've signed up to an auto-renew process.
+We regularly get complaints about breakdown companies jacking up the prices from one year to the next.
+You need to be vigilant, especially if you've signed up to an auto-renew process.

 Keep an eye out for your annual renewal letter/email.
 If the price has increased, shop around.
 Find competing quotes and ask your current provider to meet them.
 You may find it offers to match the price.
 If it won’t, don’t accept the rise.
 Instead, cancel and go to another well-rated provider.

 In a haggling survey we conducted (October 2016), the average saving made by 519 people who contested their annual breakdown renewal quote with the AA or RAC was £52.
 That's enough for a full tank of fuel.

 A further survey a year later (October 2017*) discovered that the average saving across the industry is £35.